michealap/scheduler/README.md

 - User will be shown the remaining spots for the day
 - User can book, edit and cancel appointments between 12pm to 5pm
 - User will be shown error message based on their input or selection
+- User is shown a status indicator while asynchronous operations are in progress.
 - User will be shown the updated spots after booking without a page refresh.

 ## Final Product